snazzyai/Background-Generator/README.md

 # Background-Generator
-A simple html and css based background generator
+A simple html, css and javascript based background generator